Robotics · UFLPA & lithium batteries · Updated May 14, 2026

 What the customs control layer should own

-The customs control layer should turn engineering data into fileable facts: SKU, description, HTS, origin, value, supplier, manufacturer, and routing instructions.
-That makes it possible for a broker to file consistently even while the product changes.
+The customs control layer turns engineering data into fileable facts: SKU, description, HTS, origin, value, supplier, manufacturer, and routing instructions.
+That makes it possible for a broker to file consistently even while the robot itself iterates.

 When to escalate

-Escalate to counsel when a supplier is linked to high-risk regions, when CBP issues a detention notice, when entity-list screening creates a match, or when the company wants to make a legal conclusion about forced-labor admissibility.
-The broker and trade-ops team should organize the evidence; counsel should handle legal strategy.
+Escalate to counsel when a supplier or upstream tier is linked to Xinjiang or to an entity on the UFLPA list, when CBP issues a CF-28 or 4647 detention notice, when entity-list screening creates a match, or when the company needs a legal conclusion about admissibility or applicant-of-record strategy.
+The broker and trade-ops team organize evidence; counsel handles legal strategy.

 Priority audit table